 Maes B is the official afterdark little brother of the Eisteddfod and features late night performances by over 20 of the main Welsh language bands.
-Winner of best Live Event at the recent Selar music awards this year’s Maes B promises to be bigger and bolder than ever before.
+This year it will be held on the outskirts of Llanrwst between Wednesday, August 7th and Saturday, August 10th 2019.

 Yes camping is included in the Maes B season ticket price.
 Please note Maes B gig tickets only allow entry to the gig.